What Not To Eat

 Gestational Diabetes – What Not to Eat

 - Juices & soda – Fruit juices are almost always made from concentrate, which means there are more sugars in the juice than if you were to eat the actual fruit.
-Diet soda is a better choice than regular soda, or flavored, carbonated water.
+Sodas are loaded with sugar.
+Diet soda or flavored carbonated water are better choices than regular soda.

-- White grains – Choose brown rice or quinoa to replace white rice.
+- White grains – Say it with me, “white ain’t right.”
+Choose brown rice or whole grains like quinoa or barley to replace white rice.
 Even if the carb count is similar to white rice, the carbs are processed slowly which makes for a better blood sugar reading.
 For breads and pasta, make sure they are made with whole wheat.
-It should be the first ingredient on the package.
-Other options like protein-fortified pasta and seeded breads are good too.
+Whole wheat should be the first ingredient on the package.
+Other options like protein-fortified pasta and seeded breads are good options too.
 Barilla has a Protein Plus pasta line that is commonly found, and Dave’s Killer Bread has a few options and is found in all grocers.
+Use nut or protein flour and corn, whole wheat or high fiber tortillas.